-Figure 1 : Distribution of operating mode5 Figure 2 : Map of measurements with DNB processing for 36.5GHz channel (red) and safety mode for both channels over KREMS (blue) 6 Figure 3 : monitoring of receiver gain for both channels :23.8GHz (left) and 36.5GHz (right)7 Figure 4 : Monitoring of Noise Injection temperature for both channels :23.8GHz (left) and 36.5GHz (right)7 Figure 5 : Map of Brightness temperatures of channel 23.8GHz for ascending (right) and descending (left) passes8 Figure 6 : Map of Brightness temperatures of channel 36.5GHz for ascending (right) and descending (left) passes Figure 7: Histograms of MWR-ECMWF difference of wet tropospheric correction for SARAL/MWR , Jason3/AMR and Sentinel-3A/MWR SAR and PLRM (selection of latitude between -60°/60° for all instruments)10 Figure 8 : MWR-ECMWF difference of wet tropospheric correction : using SAR (left) and PLRM altimeter backscatter (right)10 Figure 9 : Jason3/AMR MWR-ECMWF difference of wet tropospheric correction (IGDR product)11 Figure 10 : Ku band Atmospheric attenuation of the Sigma0 Left : Histograms for Sentinel-3A/MWR, Jason3/AMR, Model attenuation; Right: Map of difference of MWR-model atmospheric attenuation for Sentinel-3A11 Figure 11 : Daily mean of the gain for both channels : 23.8GHz (left) and 36.5GHz (right)13 Figure 12 : Daily statistics of the noise injection temperature for channel 23.8GHz (left) and 36.5GHz (right): mean (bold line), min/max (thin line), standard deviation (shade) Figure 13 : Coldest temperature over ocean at 23.8GHz for Sentinel-3A, SARAL/AltiKa, Jason2, Jason3 and Metop-A/AMSU-A15 Figure 14 : Coldest temperature over ocean for the liquid water channel Sentinel-3A, SARAL/AltiKa, Jason2, Jason3 and Metop-A/AMSU-A16 Figure 15 : Average temperature over Amazon forest at 23.8GHz channel for Sentinel-3A, SARAL/AltiKa, Jason2, Jason3, and Metop-A/AMSU-A17 Figure 16 : Average temperature over Amazon forest at 36.5GHz channel for Sentinel-3A, SARAL/AltiKa, Jason2, Jason3 and Metop-A/AMSU-A17
+Figure 1 : Distribution of operating mode5 Figure 2 : Map of measurements with DNB processing for 36.5GHz channel (red) and safety mode for both channels over KREMS (blue) 6 Figure 3 : Monitoring of receiver gain for both channels :23.8GHz (left) and 36.5GHz (right)7 Figure 4 : Monitoring of Noise Injection temperature for both channels :23.8GHz (left) and 36.5GHz (right) 8 Figure 5 : Map of Brightness temperatures of channel 23.8GHz for ascending (right) and descending (left) passes8 Figure 6 : Map of Brightness temperatures of channel 36.5GHz for ascending (right) and descending (left) passes9 Figure 7: Histograms of MWR-ECMWF difference of wet tropospheric correction for SARAL/MWR , Jason3/AMR and SentineI-3A/MWR SAR and PLRM (selection of latitude between -60°/60° for all instruments, distance to shoreline >50km for S3A)10 Figure 8 : MWR-ECMWF difference of wet tropospheric correction : using SAR (left) and PLRM altimeter backscatter (right)10 Figure 9 : Jason3/AMR MWR-ECMWF difference of wet tropospheric correction (IGDR product)11 Figure 10 : Ku band Atmospheric attenuation of the SigmaO Left : Histograms for Sentinel-3A/MWR, Jason3/AMR, Model attenuation(selection of latitude between -60°/60° for all instruments, distance to shoreline >50km for S3A); Right: Map of difference of MWR-model atmospheric attenuation for Sentinel-3A11 Figure 11 : Daily mean of the gain for both channels : 23.8GHz (left) and 36.5GHz (right)13 Figure 12 : Daily statistics of the noise injection temperature for channel 23.8GHz (left) and 36.5GHz (right): mean (bold line), min/max (thin line), standard deviation (shade)14 Figure 13 : Pass statistics of the noise injection temperature for channel 23.8GHz14 Figure 14 : Coldest temperature over ocean at 23.8GHz for Sentinel-3A, SARAL/AltiKa, Jason2, Jason3 and Metop-A/AMSU-A16 Figure 15 : Coldest temperature over ocean for the liquid water channel Sentinel-3A, SARAL/AltiKa, Jason2, Jason3 and Metop-A/AMSU-A17 Figure 16 : Average temperature over Amazon forest at 23.8GHz channel for Sentinel-3A, SARAL/AltiKa, Jason2, Jason3, and Metop-A/AMSU-A18

+Figure 17 : Average temperature over Amazon forest at 36.5GHz channel for Sentinel-3A, SARAL/AltiKa, Jason2, Jason3 and Metop-A/AMSU-A ------18

-Figure 17 : Monitoring of difference MWR-model wet tropo. correction: daily average (left) and standard deviation (right).
-Selection of points with latitude between -60° and 60° ------19
+Figure 18 : Monitoring of difference MWR-model wet tropo. correction: daily average (left) and standard deviation (right).
+Selection of points with latitude between -60° and 60°, distance to coast >50km for S3A ------20

-Figure 18 : Monitoring of difference MWR-model atmospheric attenuation: daily average (left) and standard deviation (right).
-Selection of points with latitude between -60° and 60°------20
+Figure 19 : Monitoring of difference MWR-model atmospheric attenuation: daily average (left) and standard deviation (right).

-Figure 19 : Monitoring of difference MWR-ECMWF water vapour content: daily average (left) and standard deviation (right).
 Selection of points with latitude between -60° and 60°------21

+Figure 20 : Monitoring of difference MWR-ECMWF water vapour content: daily average (left) and standard deviation (right).
+Selection of points with latitude between -60° and 60°------22

-Figure 20 : Monitoring of difference MWR-ECMWF cloud liquid water content: daily average (left) and standard deviation (right).
-Selection of points with latitude between -60° and 60°------21
+Figure 21 : Monitoring of difference MWR-ECMWF cloud liquid water content: daily average (left) and standard deviation (right).
+Selection of points with latitude between -60° and 60°------23